 - any brief of evidence to be given or any report provided by that witness, or - if that brief or any such report is not available, a summary of the evidence to be given and the conclusions of any report to be provided.

-This information must be disclosed at least 14 days (for proceedings commenced up to 30 June 2013) or 10 working days (for those commenced from 1 July 2013) before the date fixed for the defendants hearing or trial, or within any further time that the court may allow.
+This information must be disclosed at least 10 working days before the date fixed for the defendant's hearing or trial, or within any further time the court may allow.

-$(s{23}(1))$
+(s23(1))